 3 Ways to protect your Steam account

 For future tradings, it’s better to make sure that you don’t become a victim of similar scams anymore.
 Below are three things you might want to do to make your Steam account is more secure.
 While it won’t probably save you from all scam attempts. it will certainly help in defending against most of them.

 Authenticate only via trusted websites or Steam

 Password and Trade URL change

 Regular changes to your Steam account password and Steam Trade URL are very good ways to make sure no one is tracking you and your transactions.
-This is also a good way to terminate your current sessions on Steam throughout any devices and block any scam bots from accessing your account.
+This is also a good way to terminate your current sessions on Steam throughout any device and block any scam bots from accessing your account.
 You can alter your Steam login credentials either by clicking ‘Forgot password’ or ‘Change my password’ options.
-The first variant is preferable, since it allows you to continue trading on Steam without any trade suspension period.
+The first variant is preferable since it allows you to continue trading on Steam without any trade suspension period.

 Double-check all trade offers

 Whenever you’re about to accept a trade offer from a trade bot, be sure to check if the details and characteristics that the valid bot from that particular site or marketplace.
 Similarly, if you check your trade history and see an identical offer from an identical bot that was canceled by you without you knowing, it’s pretty sure the offer you’re seeing right now is made by scam bot.